Here are the answers to some popular questions about Kodo Taiko School, our new online taiko program.

-A：We plan to hold a Taiko Camp once every six months (once every course).
-If you take a Kodo Taiko School course and you cannot attend the camp at the end of your course, you are welcome to participate in another Taiko Camp at a later date.
+A：We plan to hold a Taiko Camp once a year.
+If you take a Kodo Taiko School course and you cannot attend the next camp after your course, you are welcome to participate in another Taiko Camp at a later date.

 Note: The Taiko Camp is optional and is not included in the course fee.